 The analog system makes this smoker an ideal choice if you plan to take it on the road or to an outdoor event because fewer components can potentially malfunction.

-For example, there aren’t delicate buttons you must worry about while packing or transporting it.
+For example, there aren’t delicate buttons you must worry about while packing or transporting.

-That said, there’s a sister model with a digital screen, but it doesn’t have handles on the side.
+There’s a sister model with a digital screen.
+However, the digital version doesn’t have handles on the side (making it less portable).

 Another benefit that I like about this smoker is the dual latches.
 They feel sturdy and tightly hold the front door closed so smoke doesn’t leak out.